James Keir: Life and work

-Keir was born in Stirlingshire, Scotland, in 1735 as the eighteenth child of John Keir and Magdaline Lind (aunt of James Lind).
-James attended the Royal High School, Edinburgh, and studied medicine at the University of Edinburgh where he met and formed a lasting friendship with Erasmus Darwin.
+Keir was born in Stirlingshire, Scotland, in 1735 as the 18th child of Magdaline Lind (aunt of James Lind) and John Keir.
+He attended the Royal High School, Edinburgh, and studied medicine at the University of Edinburgh where he met and formed a lasting friendship with Erasmus Darwin.

 At the age of 22, Keir joined the army and was commissioned into the 61st Regiment (now the Gloucestershire Regiment).
 During the seven years' war he was stationed with his regiment in the West Indies.
 He became lieutenant on, 31 March 1759, captain-lieutenant on 16 May 1766, and captain on 23 June of the same year.

 In the spring of 1768 he resigned his commission, being disappointed at not meeting with more sympathy in his studies from his brother-officers.
 He found, however, one congenial friend in Alexander Blair, afterwards a captain in the 69th regiment of foot.
 While in the army Keir wrote a treatise on the art of war, which was accidentally burnt at his publishers, and a pamphlet addressed to the Marquis of Granby in favour of the sale of commissions.
 At this same period he used to rise at four o'clock in the morning to read the classics and military writers, and he translated many chapters of Polybius.

 Keir ultimately settled at Hill Top, West Bromwich, Staffordshire, and devoted himself to chemistry and geology.
 In 1772, with others, Keir leased a long-established glassworks at Amblecote near Stourbridge, which he managed.
 Partners included Samuel Skey (who manufactured vitriol near Bewdley) and John Taylor (a leading Birmingham manufacturer).
 While there, Keir continued his chemical experiments, particularly into the properties of alkalis.
 A paper by him "On the Crystallisations observed on Glass" was communicated to the Royal Society by his friend George Fordyce and printed in the Society's Philosophical Transactions in 1776.

 Early in the same year Keir completed his translation of Macquer's Dictionnaire de Chymie, with additions and notes, published at London in two quarto volumes.
 In 1777 he issued a Treatise on the Different kinds of Elastic Fluids or Gases (new edition, 1779).
 Keir had become friends with Matthew Boulton, and in the autumn of 1768 he first met James Watt at Boulton's house.

 In 1778 Keir gave up his glass business to undertake, in the absence of Boulton and Watt, the sole charge of their engineering works at Soho, Birmingham near Handsworth.
 He declined, however, the offer of a partnership on account of the financial risk, and limited his connection with the firm to the letter-copying machine department.

-In 1779 he invented and took out a patent for an alloy of copper, zinc, and iron, which could be forged hot or cold.
+In 1779 Keir invented and took out a patent for an alloy of copper, zinc, and iron, which could be forged hot or cold.
+The alloy, which Keir called "Eldorado metal," originally intended for sheathing ship bottoms, but later adopted for architectural fixtures.
 It has been said to be almost identical with what later became known as Muntz metal.